 Coupling of light within DCFC's occurs in the inner cladding of the double-clad fiber.
-This coupling, depending on the coupler type, may be from the inner cladding to a multimode fiber OR from a multimode fiber to the inner cladding
+This coupling, depending on the coupler type, may be from the inner cladding to a multimode fiber AND/OR from a multimode fiber to the inner cladding

 In collection-type DCFC, multimode light collected by the inner cladding of the double-clad fiber is transferred to a multimode branch of the coupler for detection.
 We design DCFCs for various ratios of diameters between the inner cladding and core.
 What we call large collection DCFCs have an inner cladding diameter typically larger than 7x that of its core.
 These are used for incoherent detection, for example, when combining optical coherence tomography (OCT) through the core and fluorescence detection through the inner cladding.
 On the contrary, when the inner cladding diameter is less than 7x larger, we call them small collection DCFCs.
 These are used for partially coherent detection, in confocal microscopy, for example.

 Bi-directional DCFCs allow for multimode injection and extraction to be performed through the same component.
 Depending on the target application, it can be tailored to either favor the injection performances over the extraction or optimize both directions.

 Collection (large) DCFCs are designed to transfer light from the double-clad fiber inner cladding region into a separate multimode branch of the coupler.

 Small inner cladding

 Collection (small) DCFCs function as their large counter part, but with a small diameter inner cladding, for applications requiring partial coherence.